 The Treaties

-The most important starting point for EU research is the Treaties constituting the European Union.
-They go back to the “Treaty establishing the European Economic Community” (TEEC), which was signed in 1957 and entered into force in 1958.
+The natural starting point for EU research is the EU Treaties.
+They go back to the “Treaty establishing the European Economic Community” (TEEC) signed in 1957 in Rome.
 The Treaty of Rome has been amended several times since.
-For example, the Merger Treaty of 1965 united the formerly three separate organisations — the EEC, the European Atomic Energy Community (EAEC) and the European Coal and Steel Community (ECSC) — with separate Commissions and Councils into the European Communities.
+For example, the Merger Treaty of 1965 united the three formerly separate organisations — the EEC, the European Atomic Energy Community (EAEC) and the European Coal and Steel Community (ECSC) — with separate Commissions and Councils into the European Communities.
 For a visual overview, see this diagram.

 Secondary legislation

-Based on the Treaties, the EU institutions can pass a number of legal instruments.
-The various types are set out in Art.
+Based on the Treaties, the EU institutions can adopt a number of legal instruments.
+The types are set out in Art.
 288 TFEU.
-Regulations are binding and must be applied in their entirety across the EU.
-Directives set out goals that all EU countries must achieve but leave it to each member state to enact laws suitable for achieving these goals.
-Decisions are binding on those to whom they are addressed, such as an individual company, and are directly applicable.
+Regulations are binding and directly applicable across the EU.
+Directives set out goals that all member states must achieve, but leave it to each state to enact laws suitable for achieving these goals given its national context.
+Decisions are binding, but usually more limited in scope.
 Finally, recommendations and opinions are non-binding instruments.

 International agreements

-International agreements are another major element of the acquis communautaire, which is a French term referring to the entire body of EU law.
-They are situated between primary law, the Treaties, and secondary legislation, meaning laws based on the Treaties.
-Ever since the Treaty of Rome, the EU has had the necessary powers to conclude international agreements with other states and international organisations in specific areas.
-In 1971, however, the European Court of Justice (ECJ) developed what can be called the doctrine of “implied powers” in the AETR case.
+International agreements are another major element of the acquis communautaire, a French term referring to the entire body of EU law.
+They are situated between the Treaties and secondary legislation.
+Ever since the Treaty of Rome, the EU has had the necessary powers to conclude international agreements in specific areas.
+In 1971, however, the European Court of Justice (ECJ) developed the implied powers doctrine.
 This enabled the EU to conclude international agreements “over the whole field of objectives” defined by the Treaty.
-In brief, this meant that even where external powers had not been explicitly conferred, such powers are conferred implicitly whenever the EU’s goals cannot be reached through internal measures alone.
+In brief, this meant that even where the Treaty did not explicitly confer external powers on the EU, such powers were implied where the EU’s goals could not be reached through internal measures alone.
+This is a good example of integration through law.

 Ever since the Treaty of Rome, the EU has concluded thousands of international agreements.
 You can find them in the databases of the Council and EUR-Lex.
 If you need general background information on the EU’s relations with certain countries or world regions, you can also have a look at the summaries offered by the EEAS, the Commission’s Directorate-General for Trade, and the Commission’s Directorate-General for International Partnerships.
 EU delegations also often provide useful information on the EU’s bilateral relations with the country in which they are located.